Dual Aspect Concept of Accounting

-|1,00,000 + 10,000 =||10,000 +||1,00,000|
+|100,000 + 10,000 =||10,000 +||100,000|

-For example, if Mr. A had provided $500,000 in cash as the capital to start a business styled ‘Modern Traders’, the assets owned by that company at that stage would be a cash balance of $500,000.
+For example, if Mr. A uses $500,000 in cash as the start-up capital for a business called Modern Traders, the assets owned by the company at that stage would be a cash balance of $500,000.

 Subsequently, if the business enterprise borrows $300,000 from a bank to finance its purchases, the new position would be:

-Assets = Equities = Owners’ Equity + Outsiders’ Equity = Owners,’ Equity + Liabilities
+Assets = Equities = Owners’ equity + Outsiders’ equity = Owners’ equity + liabilities

 Thus, the accounting equation that finally emerges is:

-Assets = Owners’ Equity+ Liabilities
+Assets = Owners’ equity + Liabilities

-Thereafter, goods worth $700,000 are sold for $900,000 cash, It is easy to make the necessary adjustments in the value of the goods, which will now come down from $750,000 to $50,000.
+Thereafter, goods worth $700,000 are sold for $900,000 cash.
+It is easy to make the necessary adjustments in the value of the goods, which will now come down from $750,000 to $50,000.

-Clearly, the banker cannot claim more than the original sum of the money lent to the enterprise, i.e. $300,000 simply because the transactions of the company have been profitable.
-So the outsiders’ equity or liability will remain constant at $300,000.
+Clearly, the banker cannot claim more than the original sum of the money lent to the enterprise (i.e., $300,000).
+This is simply because the company’s transactions have been profitable.
+So, the outsiders’ equity or liability will remain constant at $300,000.

-Clearly, the banker will not accept anything less than $300,000 the original amount lent to the enterprise just because an expenditure has been incurred by the enterprise.
-The amount of outsiders equity or liability must, therefore, be maintained at its original figure of $300,000.
+Clearly, the banker will not accept anything less than $300,000 (i.e., the original amount lent) because expenditure has been incurred by the enterprise.
+The amount of outsiders’ equity or liability must, therefore, be maintained at its original figure of $300,000.

 As this represents the economist’s concept of profit, the accounting equation provides us with a method of profit measurement.
-Since the profit has not been withdrawn by the owner, we might construct the balance sheet at the end of the accounting period as follows:
+Since the profit has not been withdrawn by the owner, we can prepare the balance sheet at the end of the accounting period as follows:

 True Tamplin is a published author, public speaker, CEO of UpDigital, and founder of Finance Strategists.